Can you clear UPSC Prelims in 6 Months? What should be the Civil Service Prelims 6 Month Strategy?

 So prioritise your time, effort, and study materials.

-Put effort on the 20% area which can bring 80% results.
+Put effort into the 20% area which can bring 80% results.

-Can you clear UPSC Civil Services Preliminary Exam with just 6 months of preparation?
+Can you clear the UPSC Civil Services Preliminary Exam with just 6 months of preparation?

 Even if you start preparing now – if you adopt the right strategies, do the smart-work, learn what is needed, and don’t go behind everything under the Sun – yes, you can clear UPSC CSE Prelims with just 6 months of preparation.